John Peterson (Pennsylvania politician)

 John E. Peterson (born December 25, 1938) is an American Republican politician from the Commonwealth of Pennsylvania.
-From 1997 to 2009, he represented the state's mainly rural and largely Republican 5th Congressional district in the U.S. House.
+Serving six terms from 1997 to 2009, he represented the state's mainly rural and largely Republican 5th Congressional district in the U.S. House.

 Biography

 John Peterson was born in Titusville, Pennsylvania on December 25, 1938.
 He served in the Army, both active and reserve duty, from 1957 through 1963.
 Following his honorable discharge as a Specialist, Peterson owned and operated a retail food market in his hometown of Pleasantville for 26 years.
 Peterson also completed a 3-year Rural Leadership Program through Penn State University.

+Early political career

 Peterson's first public office was on his local borough council, where he served for eight years.
 He was first elected to the Pennsylvania House of Representatives on November 8, 1977 In 1984, Peterson was elected to the Pennsylvania Senate where he served for 12 years, chairing both the Public Health and Welfare Committee and the Republican Policy Committee.
 While in the legislature, Peterson authored the Welfare Reform, Living Will, and AIDS Confidentiality legislation.
 He also created five Higher Education Councils in his district which enable students from rural areas to earn university degrees right in their own community.